babagay/holidays/README.md

 ### Other endpoints to test Spring app
 app status: http://localhost:8080/actuator/health

 H2 console: http://localhost:8080/h2

+    url:jdbc:h2:file:~/data/maindb user:SA password:password
+    Data stored in <currentUserFolder>/data/maindb.mv.db

 Note: The DB inits each time you run a back end app.
 All new records will be removed
+Note: tests using a real DB will fail due to DB file will be locked

 ### A more complex case
 You can compile a single artifact (war file) which included back-end and front-end inside.